atimin/adventure-bot/README.md

-My robot is based on [Adventure Bot](http://www.youtube.com/watch?v=fDeCK8lloY4) with bluethooth module for connect with PC.
+My robot is based on [Adventure Bot](http://www.youtube.com/watch?v=fDeCK8lloY4) with bluetooth module for connect with PC.

+## Features

 ### Bluethooth module

-I have used two spear discrete pins (RX,TX) to connect with bluethooth module.
+I have used two spear discrete pins (RX,TX) to connect with bluetooth module.
 For info about the module see [here](http://www.pial.net/post/Using-the-HC-05-Bluetooth-RS232-Serial-module-for-cheap-wireless-communication-with-your-uController.aspx).

 ### ModBus

-Bot supports ModBus-RTU protocol for access to peripheries on level of bluethooth.
+The bot supports ModBus-RTU protocol for access to peripheries on level of bluetooth.
 You can use only modbus function: 0x3, 0x6, 0x10.

 ####ModBus map